Ashwinihebbali/insight-whisperer-49/README.md

-# 🎭 Sentiment Analysis Platform
+# 🎭 Sentiment Analysis platform

 A comprehensive AI-powered sentiment analysis platform that analyzes emotions from both text data and facial expressions in real-time.